 You might be wondering why I suggest soaking the quinoa and lentils.
 Many grains and legumes contain phytic acid which reduces the ability of our digestive system to absorb certain minerals from food.
 Soaking them overnight with water and a small amount of lemon juice or vinegar can help to reduce the amount of phytic acid, making it easier for our body to digest.

 For example, you can soak the 1/2 cup quinoa in this recipe by placing it in 2 cups water with 2 tablespoons of lemon juice or apple cider vinegar and allow it to sit overnight in the refrigerator.

 Okay, enough silly talk.
 Let’s get to work!

 Place one can of the black beans and half of the lentils in a food processor and pulse until puréed.
-Along with the puréed beans, place cooked quinoa and the other can of black beans into a large bowl and stir to combine.
+Along with the puréed beans, place cooked quinoa, the remaining lentils and the other can of black beans into a large bowl and stir to combine.

 Then add the red onion and garlic, bell pepper, and oat flour to the bowl.

 Next add the seasonings: cayenne, cumin, salt, and pepper.